Tom Selleck: Hitting on a Long Shot

 PICTURED: TOM SELLECK stars as Matthew Quigley.
 (Credit Image: c MGM/Entertainment Pictures)

 “I knew it was a good movie.
-I started getting a response to it that I get to this day.
+I started getting a positive response to it that I still get to this day.
 I talk to Laura, same thing, and to Simon.
 They get asked as many Quigley questions as anything else.”

 “They call that a Quigley,” Selleck says.